Russian TV reporter punched in the face live on air

 The attacker, who Russian media said was drunk, was arrested shortly afterwards.
 Police described him as a known soccer hooligan.

-Angry social media users blamed the incident on paratroopers, labelled in Russia as a rowdy bunch who drink in public places, bath in fountains and harass passers-by.
+Angry social media users blamed the incident on paratroopers, labeled in Russia as a rowdy bunch who drink in public places, bath in fountains and harass passers-by.

 Reporting by Dmitry Solovyov; Editing by Maayan Lubell/Richard Balmforth